About

 I design in the browser and think prototyping is best way to elicit feedback, answer questions and make design decisions.
 I write modern vanilla CSS and follow the principles of CUBE CSS.
 I also love making websites, especially with Eleventy!

 This site is focused on my side projects and whatever I’m learning at the moment.
-I’m in the process of planning a new site for freelancing, hopefully by the end of of 2023.
-I also have a blog that’s relatively new.
+I also have a blog.

 I don’t currently have a portfolio, but if you’re interested you can view my LinkedIn profile, which admittedly could use an update.